 Learn to explore, visualize, and analyze data to understand natural phenomena, investigate patterns, model outcomes, and make predictions, and do so in a reproducible and shareable manner.
 Gain experience in data collection, wrangling, and visualization, exploratory data analysis, predictive modeling, and effective communication of results while working on problems and case studies inspired by and based on real-world questions.
 The course will focus on the R statistical computing language.
 No statistical or computing background is necessary.

-Lectures on Mondays and Wednesdays, workshops on Tuesdays.
+Videos released on Mondays, code alongs on Thursdays, workshops on Fridays.
 Access official course information here.

 It is my intent that students from all diverse backgrounds and perspectives be well-served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

 Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.)
 To help accomplish this:

 The University takes academic misconduct very seriously and is committed to ensuring that so far as possible it is detected and dealt with appropriately.
 Find out more about the University’s official policies around academic misconduct here.